alexmfritz/guessing-game/README.md

 # Guessing Game

-Programming Project #4 for CS& 141 (Fall 2025) at Edmonds College.
+Programming Project #4 for CS& 141 (Winter 2026) at Edmonds College.
 Focuses on `while` loops and random numbers.

 ## Overview